How To Install Car Tracker Equipment

 Our site is reader-supported – by clicking our links, we can match you with a potential supplier, and we may earn a small commission for this referral.

-Installing a car tracker may seem daunting, but it’s actually a pretty straightforward process that can be broken down into three main steps.
+Installing a GPS car tracker may seem daunting, but it’s actually a pretty straightforward process that can be broken down into three main steps.

 If price is your biggest consideration when it comes to selecting a vehicle tracking supplier, check out these featured deals below:

-Tools Needed to Install Car Tracker Devices
+Tools Needed to Install Hardwired Car Tracker Devices

 • 1 x Phillips head screwdriver